jbluemink/Sitecore-GraphQL-Import/README.md

 # Sitecore Edge Preview GraphQL IDE (CM) API
 With this API you can read items from the master database.<br/>
 Authentication: GUID see /sitecore/system/Settings/Services/API Keys

+Note, Besides Sitecore XM Cloud, it also works on Sitecore 10.3+